Upasana-08/User-Repository/Readme.md

 Create Maven Project
 Set Up database with mySQL : https://dev.mysql.com/downloads/windows/installer/8.0.html To connect  mySQL with project, properties are defined in Application.properties.
-MySQL commands are provided in Queries.sql file in the project .
+MySQL commands are provided in Queries.sql file in the Database folder in the project